-There’s absolutely no scientific evidence linking masturbation to hair loss, nor is there any relationship between the amount of sex you have and the thickness or health of your hair.
+There’s absolutely no scientific evidence that links masturbation to male pattern baldness, nor is there any proven relationship between the amount of sex you have and the thickness, density or overall health of your hair.

-Interestingly, some of the websites that claim masturbation causes baldness back up their hair loss claims with evidence that sounds quite reasonable.
+Interestingly, some websites that claim masturbation can cause baldness back up their hair loss claims with evidence that sounds quite reasonable.

 One of the most common reasons used to back up the claim that masturbation causes hair loss is that masturbating results in a release of hormones, including DHT.

-Like most urban legends, real scientific data totally contradicts the claim that masturbation has any effect on DHT and other male hormones.
+This “reason” is untrue.
+Like most urban legends, real scientific data totally contradicts the claim that masturbation has any effect on your body’s production of DHT or other male hormones.

 Since DHT is a metabolite of testosterone, it’s extremely unlikely that sexual activity (whether it’s masturbation or sexual intercourse) has any effect, positive or negative, on DHT levels.

-Even if you spend all day masturbating, you’ll still consume about 10 to 50 times as much protein in your diet, provided you eat relatively healthily.
+Even if you spend all day masturbating, you’ll still take in about 10 to 50 times as much protein in your diet, provided you eat relatively healthily.

 This myth is a variation on the "masturbation affects DHT" claim we debunked above, albeit with the added claim of masturbation affecting the total balance of hormones in your body.